PalMuc/beauty_in_the_beast/README.md

-# Beauty in the beast - Placozoan biodiversity explored through molluscan predator genomics
+# Beauty in the beast

 This repository contains data and scripts for